-Even though the Los Angeles Lakers won the 2019-20 NBA championship, the 17th in franchise history, it doesn’t mean general manager Rob Pelinka will be complacent this offseason and not improve the roster.
+Even though the Los Angeles Lakers won the 2019-20 NBA championship, the 17th in franchise history, it doesn’t mean general manager Rob Pelinka is complacent during the offseason and with no intentions of improving the roster.

-The main focus for the Lakers will be re-signing star big man Anthony Davis, who is a free agent after presumably declining his player option but has given the team every indication that he will be back.
+The main focus for the Lakers in 2020 was re-signing big man Anthony Davis, who was a free agent after presumably declining his player option but has given the team every indication that he’s not finished yet...

-After re-signing Davis, Pelinka can focus on improving the rest of the roster, and he has some cap space as well as some trade assets to do so.
+After making these moves , Pelinka was able to focus on improving the rest of the roster, and he had some cap space as well as some trade assets to do so.

-While trades cannot officially be made until next week, it appears that Pelinka is already on the verge of making his first deal as according to Adrian Wojnarowski of ESPN, they are in advanced talks to acquire guard Dennis Schroder from the Oklahoma City Thunder for Danny Green and the 28th pick in this year’s draft:
+At the end of 2020, Pelinka was in advanced talks to acquire guard Dennis Schroder from the Oklahoma City Thunder for Danny Green and the 28th pick in this year’s draft.

 Lakers guard Danny Green and the No. 28 overall pick have been a focus of the trade discussions for Schroder, sources tell ESPN. https://t.co/KOAcjyIked

 — Adrian Wojnarowski (@wojespn) November 15, 2020

 The deal is not official yet but has been agreed to and presumably will be completed after the Lakers make the draft selection on behalf of the Thunder, via Shams Charania of The Athletic

 Schroder made a solid addition for the Lakers, who lacked backcourt depth in the previous season, especially guards that can score as well as create shots for others.